 Natural Light - The most efficient type of lighting is natural light!
 Placing buildings in an orientation that maximizes natural day lighting, provides the maximum use of daylight from the east, west and south sides of the home.
 Maximizing daylight or natural light reduces the need for artificial light, reducing energy consumption and utility bills.

-Refinished Hardwood Floors - Refinishing wood floors will reduce consumption of new products, reduce waste, and consume less water and energy since the new wood flooring does not have to be transported.
-It is definitely a win-win situation.
+Refinished Hardwood Floors - Refinishing wood floors (instead of laying down new flooring) will reduce consumption of new products, reduce waste, and consume less water and energy since the new wood flooring does not have to be transported.
 Also, non-toxic soy-based alternative stains and finishes can be used to reduce the chemicals used during the refinishing process.

-Energy Star - is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy helping consumers protect the environment and save money through the use of energy efficient products and practices.
-All equipment in the Sustainability Center is energy star.
+Energy Star - All equipment in the Sustainability Center is Energy Star rated, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy, which helps consumers know which products are the most energy efficient option.

 Parallam Headers - This product is a manufactured structural wood beam, which is constructed from pressure and adhesive bonded wood strands of wood.
 Parallam headers actually have a higher strength rating than solid sawed lumber.
 Use of these headers reduces the demand for new lumber harvesting while strengthening the materials utilized in our house.

-Re-Purposing of Materials - The table is an old door.
-Basically reusing materials, which could end up in a landfill and eliminating the creation of a new door, less water and energy, etc. Old doors can be repurposed into a headboard, a desk, or a table with relatively easy do-it-yourself instructions.
+Re-Purposing of Materials - The coffee table is an old door from the renovation.
+By reusing materials, which could end up in a landfill and eliminating the creation of a new table, less water and energy, etc. Old doors can be repurposed into a headboard, a desk, or a table with relatively easy do-it-yourself instructions.

-Interface FLOR Carpet Tiles - are manufactured in an environmentally friendly way.
+Interface FLOR Carpet Tiles - are manufactured in an environmentally friendly way to include recycled material and can also be recycled at the end of their life.
 The production method produces less waste and does not require the use of heavy adhesives to glue the carpet to the floor.
 The mission of Interface FLOR is to protect, restore, innovate and educate, with a goal of being 100% sustainable by 2020.
-During the past 10 years, the company has focused on reducing material waste, financial waste and use of raw materials in their products.

 Used Furniture - One of the most environmentally friendly actions we can take is to reuse, reuse, reuse... and furniture is a product that can be utilized by multiple generations.
 Re-using furniture reduces consumption, water, energy, and non-renewable resources.